Paper 2024/1146

 Abstract

 Multi-party private set union (MPSU) protocol enables $m$ $(m > 2)$ parties, each holding a set, to collectively compute the union of their sets without revealing any additional information to other parties.
-There are two main categories of MPSU protocols: The first builds on public-key techniques.
-All existing works in this category involve a super-linear number of public-key operations, resulting in poor practical efficiency.
-The second builds on oblivious transfer and symmetric-key techniques.
-The only existing work in this category is proposed by Liu and Gao (ASIACRYPT 2023), which features the best concrete performance among all existing protocols, despite its super-linear computation and communication.
-Unfortunately, it does not achieve the standard semi-honest security, as it inherently relies on a non-collusion assumption, which is unlikely to hold in practice.
-Therefore, the problem of constructing a practical MPSU protocol based on oblivious transfer and symmetric-key techniques in standard semi-honest model remains open.
-Furthermore, there is no MPSU protocol achieving both linear computation and linear communication complexity, which leaves another unresolved problem.
-In this work, we resolve these two open problems. - We propose the first MPSU protocol based on oblivious transfer and symmetric-key techniques in the standard semi-honest model.
-This protocol is $4.9-9.3 \times$ faster than Liu and Gao in the LAN setting.
-Concretely, our protocol requires only $3.6$ seconds in online phase for 3 parties with sets of $2^{20}$ items each. - We propose the first MPSU protocol achieving both linear computation and linear communication complexity, based on public-key operations.
-This protocol has the lowest overall communication costs and shows a factor of $3.0-36.5\times$ improvement in terms of overall communication compared to Liu and Gao.
-We implement our protocols and conduct an extensive experiment to compare the performance of our protocols and the state-of-the-art.
-To the best of our knowledge, our implementation is the first correct and secure implementation of MPSU that reports on large-size experiments.
+There are two main categories of multi-party private set union (MPSU) protocols: The first category builds on public-key techniques, where existing works require a super-linear number of public-key operations, resulting in poor practical efficiency.
+The second category builds on oblivious transfer and symmetric-key techniques.
+The only work in this category, proposed by Liu and Gao (ASIACRYPT 2023), features the best concrete performance among all existing protocols, but still has super-linear computation and communication.
+Moreover, it does not achieve the standard semi-honest security, as it inherently relies on a non-collusion assumption, which is unlikely to hold in practice.
+There remain two significant open problems so far: no MPSU protocol achieves semi-honest security based on oblivious transfer and symmetric-key techniques; no MPSU protocol achieves both linear computation and linear communication complexity.
+In this work, we resolve both of them. - We propose the first MPSU protocol based on oblivious transfer and symmetric-key techniques in the standard semi-honest model.
+This protocol's online performance is $3.9-10.0 \times$ faster than Liu and Gao in the LAN setting.
+Concretely, our protocol requires only $4.4$ seconds in online phase for $3$ parties with sets of $2^{20}$ items each. - We propose the first MPSU protocol achieving linear computation and linear communication complexity, based on public-key operations.
+This protocol has the best total performance in the WAN settings, due to a factor of $3.0-36.5\times$ improvement in terms of overall communication compared to Liu and Gao.
+Concretely, on slow network ($50$ Mbps), their protocol takes $6.6$ hours to run for $9$ parties with sets of $2^{18}$ items each, whereas ours only takes $47$ minutes.
+We implement our protocols and conduct extensive experiments to compare the performance of our protocols and the state-of-the-art.
+To the best of our knowledge, our code is the first correct and secure implementation of MPSU that reports on large-size experiments.

 Note: This paper is also available at https://arxiv.org/abs/2406.07011.